James Uriell: Family

-Catherine in 1422 was granted as her dower part of the woods of Stillorgan and one-third of the profits of the mill there.
-Catherine married secondly, before 1423, Bartholemew de Bathe of Rathfeigh and Drumcondra, Dublin, and had three further children: the Uriell lands passed by inheritance to her eldest son by Bartholemew, Sir William de Bathe.
+Catherine in 1422 was granted as her dower part of the woods of Stillorgan and one-third of the profits of the watermill there.
+Catherine married secondly, "a long time before the death of her father", Bartholemew de Bathe of Rathfeigh and Drumcondra, Dublin, and had at least three further children: the Uriell lands passed by inheritance to her eldest son by Bartholemew, Sir William de Bathe.
 The Bathes remained the leading landowning family in Drumcondra until the seventeenth century.